Speakers & Panelists

 Alpa Mahuvakar Trivedi, PhD

-Department of Laboratory Medicine UCSF San Francisco, CA
+Department of Laboratory Medicine, UCSF

 Dr. Alpa Mahuvakar Trivedi, a molecular biologist in the Department of Neurosurgery at University California, San Francisco, joins us in this episode.
 Alpa and her team have recently published a paper on generating neural cells from stem cells to help pain and bladder function after spinal cord injury.